masoudkarimif/masoudkarimif.github.io/content/posts/html-101.md

 However, in case you don't come up with an appropriate elemenet, you can use the generic elements.
 For block-level elements, you can use the `<div></div>` element, and for inline elements, you can use the `<span></span>` element.

+You can find a list of HTML semantic elements [here](https://www.w3schools.com/html/html5_semantic_elements.asp).

 ---

 ## Lists